 condition!(...)signalCondition()rust_conditionsilent no-op

-All four support an optional class = "name" argument to prepend a custom class for programmatic catching.
+All four support an optional class = "name" argument to prepend a custom class for programmatic catching, and an optional data = ... argument to attach structured named fields readable as e$<name> in handlers.

 Each macro calls std::panic::panic_any(RCondition::...).
-The panic is caught by with_r_unwind_protect_error_in_r before Rust destructors have unwound, which recognises the RCondition payload and converts it to a tagged SEXP (4-element list: error, kind, class, call).
+The panic is caught by with_r_unwind_protect before Rust destructors have unwound, which recognises the RCondition payload and converts it to a tagged SEXP (5-element list: error, kind, class, call, data).
 The generated R wrapper reads the SEXP and dispatches to the appropriate R signal function.

 class(e)